The history of

 What makes it so special?

 The history of Le Mans has made it a prestigious event; because of its international renown, major car manufacturers compete to defeat their competitors and show off their engineering acumen.
 One of the most unique engineering challenges of the race is the seemingly mutually incompatible goals: speed and endurance.

 Formula 1 cars are designed to run as fast as possible for short periods of time.
-With regular pit stops and a relatively short race time, an F1 car would not be suited for Le Mans.
+With regular pit stops and a relatively short race time and high average speed, an F1 car would not be suited for Le Mans.
 Furthermore, every engineering tweak that boosts endurance will usually lower speed and vice versa.

 It is this combination that makes Le Mans such a unique challenge for manufacturers.
 On top of the overall engineering challenge of designing a car capable of running at top speed for 24 hours, there is also the logistical element.
 In 2015, for example, the winning car (Porsche, in the LMP1 class) went through 25,923 gear changes, 5,000 pounds of wheels and tires, and 500 gallons of fuel.

 Manufacturers will regularly test their cars for 50 hours+ at a single stretch in advance of starting Le Mans.
 As an example of the importance of marginal gains, the 2015 race, the leading car – a Toyota – experienced a mechanical failure after 23 hours, and just beginning its final lap.
 As a result, Toyota finished 45th.

 The stamina element of Le Mans is also unique within the racing world.
-For a car to be running at near-max capacity constantly for 24-hours is difficult for the car, but also extremely testing for the team of drivers.
+For a car to be running and endurance race at near-max capacity constantly for 24-hours is difficult for the car, but also extremely testing for the team of drivers.

-On average, drivers swap out every 2 hours, completing 8 hours each.
+On average, drivers swap out every 2 hours, completing 8 hours each of endurance racing.

 However, because of the variations in race conditions, drivers don’t plan in advance when they are going to swap, meaning that it is rare for any one of the three drivers to sleep in the 24-hour period.